sambokai/Reversi_JavaFX/README.md

 # Reversi (JavaFX)
-An implementation of Reversi/Othello written in JavaFX using the JavaFX GUI-Framework and JFoenix (JavaFX Material Design Library).
+An implementation of Reversi/Othello written in Java using the JavaFX GUI-Framework and JFoenix (JavaFX Material Design Library).

 ### Credits
 This application uses Open Source components.
 You can find the source code of their open source projects along with license information below.
 We acknowledge and are grateful to these developers for their contributions to open source.